dappforce/subsocial-docs/docs/tokenomics/Token-economics.md

 Participants within the Subsocial ecosystem will need to acquire Subsocial tokens in order to interact with the platform.
 The following list outlines typical groups of people who will want tokens.

-- Users will be required to spend tokens to perform transactions, or to stake in order to get some free transactions everyday
+- Users will be required to spend tokens to perform transactions, or possibly to stake in order to get some free transactions everyday
-- Content creators can spend tokens to get their content promoted
+- Content creators can use tokens to get their content promoted
 - People who want to participate in governance need tokens (this is to shape the development of the Subsocial ecosystem in a decentralized way)
 - Users who want to get access to special content (private spaces)
 - Collators need tokens to run a validator node for the Subsocial chain
-- Users who wish to purchase space tokens will need Subsocial tokens
+- Users who wish to purchase social tokens may need Subsocial tokens

 ## Supply – who will be rewarded by the network?

-There are certain participants within the network who perform vital functions to maintain the integrity and availability of the network, therefore these participants will be rewarded with Subsocial tokens.
+There are certain participants within the network, known as collators, who perform vital functions to maintain the integrity and availability of the network, therefore these participants will be rewarded with Subsocial tokens.
 This will be a form of inflation paid out from the block reward.

-- Collators (who produce blocks on the Subsocial chain)
-- Treasury
-- Participants in parachain crowdloans
+The treasury will also be funded by this inflation.

 We also considered whether the following actors within our ecosystem should be rewarded with native Subsocial tokens, but may put the emphasis on these actors creating their own tokens on